-Due Monday February 27th at 4pm.
+Due Monday February 25th at 4pm.
+Hand in to Dropoff box 1b outside AQ 4100.
 Late Penalty: -20% for up to 48 hours late.
 Zero after that.
 For problems involving Maple calculations and Maple programming, you should submit a printout of a Maple worksheet of your Maple session.

-MATH 701 and 801 students should do all questions.

-MACM 401 students should do questions 1-3 and either question 4 or 5.
+MATH 801 students should do both questions 4 and 5.
+MACM 401 students may do either question 4 or 5.
+For a 15 mark bonus, you may do both.